andreamerello/pic-revenge/README.md

 After googling around I found "k8048" project, from Darron Broad.
 [This is a link to the original site] (http://dev.kewl.org/k8048/Doc/)

+After hacking a bit with it (you can find all this stuff in past git history), I noticed that it changed name and place; the new one is called "pickle", also from Darron Broad.
+[This is a link to the original site] (http://wiki.kewl.org/dokuwiki/projects:pickle)

 It's a nice, Open Source, SW capable of programming a wide range of PICs microcontrollers by using, among other things, the RPi as programmer, exploiting some GPIOs!
 Since for certain usages, an HW adapter is still needed, and since I had my old programmer already done, with proper socket for my PICs already soldered, I decided to adapted my old parallel programmer to be driven by my RPi2 :)

-In this repo you can find a mirror of latest stable version of k8048, with some patches and scripts by me (most notably RPi2 support).
+In this repo you can find, amond other things, a mirror of latest stable version of pickle, with some scripts and stuff by me.

-The dotfiles directory contains my config file for k8048, that is suitable for usage on RPi2, with my HW programmer (see the next chapter for details).
+The dotfiles directory contains my config file for pickle, that is suitable for usage on RPi2, with my HW programmer (see the next chapter for details).

 I also moved the default GPIO used in the original configuration sample file, so